compstat-lmu/lecture_i2ml_2/content/chapters/04_evaluation/04-10-roccurves.md

 weight: 4010
 quizdown: true
 ---
 In this section, we explain the ROC curve and how to calculate it.
-In addition, we will present AUC and partial AUC as global performance measures.
+In addition, we will present the AUC as a global performance measure that integrates over all possible thresholds.

 <!--more-->